luanachen/awesomeBeers/README.md

 ## Project structure

 The whole project is structured in modules where each module represents one screen in the app.
-Each scene consits of one `*ViewController`, `*ViewModel`, and a `*view` file.
+Each module consists of one `*ViewController`, `*ViewModel`, and a `*view` file.

 All the other files are structured in their particular category, e.g. `Model`, `Networking`, `Extensions`, etc.